alexandermendes/semantic-release-react-native/README.md

 ## Pre-releases

-Pre-release versions present to major challenges for Android, but iOS again gets a little more complicated.
+Pre-release versions present no major challenges for Android, but iOS again gets a little more complicated.

+If you want to opt out of the behaviour described below and strip pre-releases for both Android and iOS you can use the `noPrerelease` option.

 ### Android